uqngibbo/equilibrium-c/README.md

     $ make install

-    Once install, add the location to your PYTHONPATH in your .bashrc file:\
+    Once installed, add the location to your PYTHONPATH in your .bashrc file:\
     export PYTHONPATH=${PYTHONPATH}:'/path/to/install/dir'